 Yet another possibility is the system described in Poul Anderson's novel Shield.

 Point Defense is a fancy name for all the short ranged weapons and anti-missile missiles used to shoot at incoming enemy missiles.
 They are analogous to anti-aircraft guns.
+Actually sometimes they are used to attack enemy aircraft but with current weapons it is rare for aircraft to get close enough to a ship to be within the point defence engagement envelope.
+The aircraft stay out of range and launch missiles.

 A low powered weapon would do for defense against nuclear warheads.
 John Schilling says that nuclear weapons are rather complex and fragile devices, and it doesn't take much to put them out of action.
 And they do not undergo sympathetic detonation, i.e., they don't go boom just because you hit them real hard.
 So if your point-defense system can score a solid hit, the nuke is effectively useless.